w3f/Grants-Program/applications/myriad_social.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** We got the email from a Parity representative to submit a grant proposal.
+**How did you hear about the Grants Program?**
+We received an email invitation from a Parity representative to submit a grant proposal.

-Previously Myriad Social have done a fund raising and token sale on the Octopus/Near protocol ecosystem, as well as having the financial contribution from a couple private investors.
-The token $MYRIA is live on Near ecosystem using their token standard and will be migrated into a substrate token.
+Myriad Social has performed fund raising activities, including a token sale on Skyward Finance in the NEAR Ecosystem, and has received financial backing from a couple private investors.